 hb /a:nad restrict cross log true reveal true– calculate H-bonds between the NAD residue in chain A and everything else, write results to the Log

-hide; cartoon suppress f– hide all atoms and show cartoon (enabling coincident backbone-atom display), then identify H-bonds between chain A protein and chain B protein, displaying the residues involved; the parentheses are not required, but may be included for clarity
+hide; cartoon suppress f– hide all atoms and show cartoon (enabling coincident backbone-atom display), then identify H-bonds between chain A protein and chain B protein, displaying atoms as needed to show all H-bonds, labeled by distance; the parentheses are not required, just included for clarity

 del solvent; hide protein– delete solvent, hide protein atoms, and calculate all sidechain-sidechain H-bonds and their salt bridge subset as two separate pseudobond models, displaying the involved residues and making the salt-bridge pseudobonds fatter so that they are clearly visible over the others